Mauricio Montero: Managerial career

 A few years after his retirement, Montero became assistant to manager Oscar Ramírez at Belén, then coach with Municipal Grecia in the second division.
 After two seasons there, he became assistant head coach in his beloved team, Alajuelense and gained the CONCACAF Champions' Cup in 2004 and the national tournament in 2005.
 He was the coach of Carmelita from 2007 to October 2008.
 He returned to Alajuelense to become the first coach assistant, again under Oscar Ramírez' management.
 He was dismissed in August 2013 and put in charge of the club's U-15 team.
+In August 2017, Montero was promoted back to the first team as assistant coach to newly hired manager Wílmer López.
+Alongside this position, Montero still acted as coach for the club's U17 team.
+He was only in that role on the first team for just under two months before another shake-up at the end of October 2017, and Montero returned to coaching only the club's U17 team.
+In 2019, Montero became the coach of Alajuelense's travel team, Once de Abril.